kyma-project/website/content/blog-posts/2022-06-02-release-notes-2.3/index.md

 We improved the reconciliation of Git Functions and removed redundant `git fetch` operations, which improves the stability of Function Controller.

-### Fixed the expired certificate of the Serverless defaulting webhook
+### Fixed the incorrect lifecycle management of the Serverless defaulting webhook certificate

 With 2.3, we fixed the incorrect lifecycle management of the Serverless defaulting webhook service certificate.
+Previously, the certificate was expiring after few days and it wasn't renewed.
+Now, the certificate is renewed automatically after expiration.

-### Fixed rescheduling of a failed Function's build jobs
+### Additional rescheduling of Function's failed build jobs

-2.3 brings yet another fix in the Serverless area.
-Now, if a Function build fails, it is rescheduled with an exponential backoff.
+2.3 brings yet another improvement in the Serverless area.
+Now, if a Function build fails, it is rescheduled after some time, which wasn't the case in the previous release.
 This improves consistency and integrity of the Function's state after Kyma upgrade.